Prepare a Red Hat-based virtual machine for Azure

 sudo subscription-manager repos --enable=rhel-7-server-extras-rpms

-10. Install the Azure Linux Agent by running the following command:
+10. Install the Azure Linux agent:

 sudo yum install WALinuxAgent